 Test me now in this, if I will not open for you the window of heaven and pour out for you a blessing until it overflows. - Matthew 3:10

-In the end to effectively manage your finances it boils down to living within ones means and to be happy with a simple but abundant life.
+At the end to effectively manage your finances, it boils down to living within one's means and to be happy with a simple but abundant life.

 Have you been a good steward of your finances?
 Care to share how?